GoInterject/GoInterject.github.io/bApps/InterjectTraining/Projections/ProjectionUpload.md

 ## Overview

-**Purpose**: The Projections Upload Tool allows controllers to upload projections for multiple accounts in a district all at the same time.
+**Purpose**: The Projections Upload Tool allows controllers to upload projections for multiple accounts in a district at the same time.
 This upload tool closely matches the Budget Upload Tool in design and function.

 **Filter Options**:

 * **Year-Month** - *Required*.
-Needs to be in YYYY-MM format
+Must be in YYYY-MM format
 * **District** - *Optional*.
 Individual district, district ranges, or groupings allowed. *Required* if **Account** is *blank*
 * **Account** - *Optional*.
 Individual account, account ranges, or groupings allowed. *Required* if **District** is *blank*
 * **System** - *Optional*.
-Needs to be numeric, 3 digits long
+Must be numeric, 3 digits long
 * **SubSystem** - *Optional*.
-Needs to be numeric, 2 digits long
+Must be numeric, 2 digits long

 ![](/images/WCNTraining/Projections/ProjectionUpload_FullView.png)

 ## Uploading to more than one district at a time

-Regional Controller can pull on the Region, making Projections amount changes across multiple districts and uploading them all at once.
+Regional Controllers can pull on the Region, making Projections amount changes across multiple districts and uploading them all at once.

 If you do not have Region Controller access, you will not be able to pull or save on multiple Districts.
 You will get the following validation errors: